lumap/personal-website/README.md

-# lumapdotfr
+# personal-website

-Just a silly http server running in bun that powers https://lumap.cat. 🐱
+just another silly website that runs with bun